sara-nl/griddocs/README.md

 sudo docker build -t rtfd-build:base base/
 ```

-In Mac OS X (with boot2docker or docker-machine), you can probably use the same
+In Mac OS X (with boot2docker or docker-machine), you can use the same
-command, except you do not need to prefix the build line with 'sudo'.
+command (`docker build`), except you do not need to prefix the build line with 'sudo'.

 Once build, you can use it to build your documentation in the same build
 environment as used by their production server: